koka-lang/koka/readme.md

   as a user library in a typed and composable way.
 * [Perceus] is an advanced compilation method for reference counting.
   Together with [evidence translation][evidence], this lets Koka compile directly to C code _without needing a garbage collector or runtime system_.
-This also gives Koka excellent performance in practice (see the [benchmarks](#benchmarks)).
-* Through Perceus, Koka can do reuse analysis and optimize functional-style programs to use in-place updates.
+  Perceus also performs reuse analysis and optimizes functional-style programs to use in-place updates when possible (see the [benchmarks](#benchmarks)).

 For more information, see: